NucleusCMS/NucleusCMS/README.md

    - Enter the username/password you set in step 4
    - Follow the on-screen instructions

 > Security note: The admin area now only warns about the installer auth file `install/install-config.php` being left on the server.
-Remove it (or rotate the credentials) after completing installation or upgrade.
+Remove it (or rotate the credentials) when installation or upgrade is complete.

 **No command-line or Composer knowledge required!**